Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration

 \subsection{Simulations of cosmic-ray electron spectra: CRATER \& ROGER}

 We modelled the spatial evolution of relativistic electrons in post-processing by sampling of a distribution of discrete Lagrangian particles, created by sampling a fixed gas mass resolution (approximately of $5 \cdot 10^8 M_{\odot}$) in the grid of density values produced by the ENZO simulation.
-Once injected, the trajectories of tracers are evolved forward in time, with a simple time integrator $\vec{r}(t+dt) = \vec{r}(t) + \vec{v_{\rm gas}} dt $, after interpolating the 3d-velocity field with a cloud-in-cell spatial interpolation method, as explained in \citet{wi17}.
+Once injected, the trajectories of tracers are evolved forward in time, with a simple time integrator $\vec{r}(t+dt) = \vec{r}(t) + \vec{v_{\rm gas}} dt $ (where $\vec{r}(t)$ is the 3-dimensional position as a function of time and $\vec{v_{\rm gas}}$ is the Eulerian gas velocity referred to the position of the tracer), after interpolating the 3d-velocity field with a cloud-in-cell spatial interpolation method, as explained in \citet{wi17}.
 To each Lagrangian particle, we attach energy spectra discretised in logarithmic momentum bins, which we evolved with a Fokker-Planck approach to solve:

-\\ where $N(p)$ is the momentum distribution of electrons, $Q_{\mathrm{inj}}(p,t)$ is a time-dependent source term for the injection of electrons (in our case, only allowed for Diffusive Shock Acceleration) and $H(p)$ is the generalised cooling function $H(p)$:
+\\ where $N(p)$ is the momentum distribution of electrons, $Q_{\mathrm{inj}}(p,t)$ is a time-dependent source term for the injection of electrons (in our case, only allowed for diffusive shock acceleration; DSA) and $H(p)$ is the generalised cooling function $H(p)$: